sepse/Noise-Pollution-Prishtina/README.md

 In summary, urban noise pollution can arise from a variety of sources, and it is important to identify the main sources of noise pollution in specific urban settings to effectively reduce its impact on human health and well-being.

+***For more detailed view on this research, please open the Notebooks, where more granular information is available in the visual and statistical form.